 The performance data quoted represents past performance and does not guarantee future results.
 Current performance may be lower or higher.
 Investment return and principal value of the fund will fluctuate, and shares may be worth more or less than their original cost when redeemed.
 To obtain performance data current to the most recent month-end, access our website at www.hwcm.com.

-Hotchkis & Wiley High Yield Fund standardized performance - from the dropdown menu, select month-end or quarter-end standardized fund performance
+Hotchkis & Wiley Value Opportunities Fund standardized performance - from the dropdown menu, select month-end or quarter-end standardized fund performance

 You should consider the Hotchkis & Wiley High Yield Fund’s investment objectives, risks, and charges and expenses carefully before you invest.
 This and other important information is contained in the Fund's summary prospectus and prospectuswhich can be obtained by calling 800-796-5606.
 Read carefully before you invest.